-To clean the white fiberglass surfaces in your shower stall, use warm water and one of the stronger liquid detergents.
+To clean your fiberglass shower stall unit, use warm water and one of the stronger liquid detergents.
 Do not use abrasive cleaners as they may scratch and dull the surface of your unit.
 Stubborn stains can be removed with solvents such as turpentine, paint thinner, or acetone.
 Restore dulled areas by rubbing with an automotive type liquid cleaner, then, put the soft glow back into your unit with a light application of liquid wax.

-Applying wax to the shower floor is not recommended as this could create a slippery and unsafe surface.
+Applying wax to the base of the shower floor is not recommended, as this could create an unsafe.